 - Vulnerable to short-term cracking and major radioactive leaks

 - Cannot be inspected inside or out

 - Cannot be monitored or maintained to PREVENT radioactive leaks

 - No plan for failing canisters.

-Instead of the Nuclear Regulatory Commission (NRC) requiring minimum standards and only approving superior thick-wall storage casks that meet critical safety requirements, they continue to approve the inferior thin-wall canisters.
+Instead requiring minimum standards and only approving superior thick-wall storage casks that meet critical safety requirements, the Nuclear Regulatory Commission (NRC) continue to approve the inferior thin-wall canisters.

 See April 25, 2018 presentation for Nuclear Regulatory Commission Environmental Scoping Meeting for a Proposed Consolidated Interim Storage Facility for Spent Nuclear Fuel, Lea County, New Mexico, Rockville, MD –April 25, 2018, Roswell, NM -April 30, 2018, Hobbs, NM –May 1, 2018, Carlsbad, NM –May 3, 2018 (ML18115A078)

 Initial Holtec plan called for double-stacking two canisters in each hole in the ground using the HI-STORM CIS dry storage system.
 However, the April 25, 2018 NRC CISF slides indicate one canister in each storage module.
 Holtec’s application (ML17115a418) for the Holtec CIS site states they will use the Holtec UMAX dry storage system already approved by the NRC HI-STORM UMAX canister storage system (docket # 72-1040).
 Details of the NRC HI-STORM UMAX canister storage system are addressed on this webpage below.

 Is there a Holtec future plan to use deeper holes and request a HI-STORM CIS license or UMAX license amendment to store two cans in each hole?